GoAdminGroup/go-admin/README.md

 ## Feature

 - beautiful admin interface builder powerd by adminlte
-- many plugins to use
+- many plugins to use(working on it)
 - powerful auth manage system
 - support most of the go web framework